SciML/sciml.ai/dev.md

 The SciML organization is happy to announce it will be running its first summer fellowship program!
-SciML summer fellowships are designed to fund promising budding open source developers wishing to develop on SciML projects or applications of the SciML projects.
+SciML summer fellowships are designed to fund promising budding open source developers wishing to contribute to SciML projects or applications of the SciML projects.
 Students as part of this fellowship program are expected to work full-time on Julia-based open source projects in the SciML organization or in sister organizations maintained by the SciML developers to ensure long-term